 13 Best Whipped Cream Substitutes

-Coconut milk is a dairy-free and vegan alternative to whipping cream.
+Coconut milk is a dairy-free and vegan substitute for whipping cream.
 It has just the perfect amount of fat to whisk up smoothly.
 You can get the perfect peaks using canned coconut milk.

-All you need to do is chill it overnight and then whip it with a mixer.
+You need to chill it overnight and then whip it with a mixer.
 The ideal sweeteners for coconut milk are sifted powdered sugar and stevia.
 They don’t weigh the coconut milk down.